The Essential (and Best) Guide to All Datto SIRIS Models

 - Virtualize from anywhere: Backups can be virtualized with a few clicks, allowing nearly uninterrupted access to critical files and applications.

-- Cloud replication: All protected data is replicated to the Datto Cloud; data is stored in at least two secure data centers for greater redundancy.
+- Cloud replication: All protected data is replicated to the immutable Datto Cloud.
+Backups are stored in at least two secure, geographically diverse data centers for greater redundancy.

 - End-to-end encryption: All data is encrypted (AES-256) as it’s in transit and as it resides in the cloud.